sgilda/maven-qstools-plugin/README.md

 System requirements
 -------------------

-All you need is [Apache Maven](http://maven.apache.org/) and a working internet connection.
+All you need is [Apache Maven 3.0.X](http://maven.apache.org/) and a working internet connection.

 Checking the quickstarts made easy